AntonReise/HighCapTradingAlgorithm/README.md

 - Anton Reise
 - Leif Koesling

-For questions, improvements, or collaboration, please contact the author.
+For questions, improvements, or collaboration, please contact the authors.